 Misty joined Fact Forward in October 2018 as the Grants Specialist.
 In this role, Misty works closely with grants to maintain and verify their financial records and to help, clarify, and resolve any issues with the grants.
 Prior to joining Fact Forward, Misty was the business manager of a wholesale distribution store for 10 years.There she was responsible for planning and overseeing the fiscal health and operations of the business.
 Misty was born and raised in Blythewood, SC.
 She is a graduate of Columbia College and holds a Bachelor of Arts in Psychology.

 (803) 771-7700 x100

-TJ joined the SC Campaign in early 2018 and provides operations support for the agency.
+T.J. joined Fact Forward in early 2018 and provides operations support for the agency.
 Though he functions as the face and voice of the organization to those who visit and the public, he also plays a key role in regards to internal customer service.
-TJ has previous experience with the Welfare to Work program, serving as personal advisor at Communities in Schools.
-In addition, he has been a mentor in with Big Brothers Big Sisters, taught sexual education for Richmond County Schools (Augusta, GA), and volunteered with young fathers in the Georgia Fatherhood Program of Richmond County.
+T.J. has previous experience with the Welfare to Work program, serving as personal advisor at Communities in Schools.
+In addition, he has been a mentor in with Big Brothers Big Sisters, a digital opportunity coordinator for AmeriCorps, taught sexual education for Richmond County Schools (Augusta, GA), and volunteered with young fathers in the Georgia Fatherhood Program of Richmond County.

 - Health Services

 (803) 771-7700 x124